durgeshpd/iTASK-Backend/README.md

-iTask Project
-iTask is a powerful task management and productivity platform designed to help teams organize, track, and collaborate on their projects efficiently.
-Whether you're managing personal tasks or working on team projects, iTask provides the tools you need to stay organized and productive.
+DEVCONN Project DEVCONN is a platform where developers can connect, collaborate, and chat with each other in real time.

+It provides a minimal yet powerful setup for building communication and collaboration features between developers.

-🔗 To View the Project:
+🔗 To View the Project: ➡️ Visit: http://51.21.190.33/devconn/

-➡️  Visit iTask
-This link takes you directly to the iTask dashboard, where you can manage tasks, view project progress, and customize your workspace for maximum productivity.
+This link takes you directly to the login page of the DEVCONN platform.